mohrsalt/Bird_Sound_Detection/README.md

 ### Detection performance comparison

 Detection performance of the three model families on the 10-hour held-out test set, reported using time-based precision, recall, and F1-score.
 Best results per column are in **bold**, second-best are _underlined_.
+Quality levels A, B, and C correspond to the recording quality labels provided by BirdSet (A = highest quality, B = medium quality, C = lower quality recordings).

 | Model / Setting | # Parameters | Precision ↑ | Recall ↑ | F1-score ↑ |
 |---|---|---|---|---|